FawazSalman/Cybersecurity-portfolio/project-3-sql-filters/README.md

 ## Project Overview
 As part of investigating potential security incidents and preparing for device updates, I queried two main tables:
-- `log_in_attempts` — to analyze suspicious login behavior
+- `log_in_attempts` to analyze suspicious login behavior
-- `employees` — to identify machines needing security patches
+- `employees` to identify machines needing security patches

 I used SQL filters (AND, OR, NOT, LIKE with wildcards) to extract only the relevant records quickly and accurately.

-All examples below show real terminal executions — query + result — captured from the lab environment.
+All examples below show real terminal executions: query + result, captured from the lab environment.

 ## Investigated Security Scenarios